Divan4ik/udacity-fend/8. Neighborhood Map/README.md

 ### Dependencies

 * [tomchentw/react-google-maps](https://github.com/tomchentw/react-google-maps)
-react-google-maps provide effient way to integrate Google Maps Api and start to work for primary app goals.
+react-google-maps provide efficient way to integrate Google Maps Api and start to work for primary app goals.
 Is used to get map instance inside component.

+### Third party API

+this project uses Foursquare API to get info about burrito restaurants in New-York. to set your own api key please visit [link](https://developer.foursquare.com/), then update data/FoursquareAPI.js